vuhung16au/MachineLearning-GenAI/AI-Agent-MCP-Tutorial/README.md

 - Install [Visual Studio Code](https://code.visualstudio.com/)
 - Enable VS Code [Agent Mode](https://code.visualstudio.com/blogs/2025/04/07/agentMode)

 - Install Postgres and create a table, create and/or import sample data.
-You can use [Docker Postgres](https://github.com/docker/awesome-compose/tree/master/postgresql-pgadmin) and a sample Docker Compose can be found under folder `postgresql-pgadmin`
+You can use [Docker Postgres](https://github.com/docker/awesome-compose/tree/master/postgresql-pgadmin) and a sample Docker Compose can be found under the folder `postgresql-pgadmin`

 In this tutorial, I used: